pwjazz/mwanzia/README.markdown

     public class ClassA {}

 ##### JavaScript
+    // We need to import mwanzia first mwanziaImport();

-    // We can reference ClassA fully qualified var theClass = org.mwanzia.demo.ClassA;
+    // Now we can reference ClassA fully qualified var theClass = org.mwanzia.demo.ClassA;

     // Or we can import the package and then reference it unqualified